CybershoesVR/Quest_FastSDK_Unity/README.md

-# UnityFastSDK Cybershoes for QUEST
+# Quest FastSDK Unity: Cybershoes for QUEST
 UnityFastSDK - one pager

 /////////////////////////////////